The majority of this content was originally published in Aust. NZ Grapegrower & Winemaker, March 2022 – Issue 698.

 Further information

-For more information on smoke analysis, see the Affinity Labs Smoke analysis fact sheet.
+For more information on smoke analysis, see the Affinity Labs smoke analysis page.

 For general information on smoke taint and strategies to limit the impact of smoke, visit the AWRI’s smoke taint page.